Patient's Query

 Hello doctor,

 I am a 27-year-old male.
 I have had dizziness, weakness and shaking, sometimes chest pain, and shortness of breath.
 I have stiff upper back pain, and most of my body clicks and pops when I move.
 I have also had a loss of appetite, like no appetite at all and weight loss.
 I had bad upper right stomach pain for years, and I stopped drinking when all this started.
 And the pain in the upper right stomach has lessened greatly but still happens sometimes.
-I had bloodwork was done that was pretty normal, atleast the CBC aspect of it.
+I had bloodwork was done that was pretty normal, at least the CBC aspect of it.
 I then had bloodwork done at a rheumatologist, and a bunch of stuff came back flagged, including my CBC.
 Now I am just worried that I am dying or something.
 My symptoms seem to be better sometimes and worse during other times.
-I drank around 5-10 beers a night for around five years, and I have smoked a pack of cigarettes a day for eleven years.
+I drank around 5 to 10 beers a night for around five years, and I have smoked a pack of cigarettes a day for eleven years.
 Does any of this bloodwork seem deadly?

 I do have anxiety, and it seems like depression for the last month.
-I also had a chest x-ray done, but I have not followed up with the doctor for that yet.
+I also had a chest X-ray done, but I have not followed up with the doctor for that yet.
 If something on that were bad or life-threatening, I would have got a phone call by now?
-I did not even get my doctor's bloodwork either I got it from the blood lab directly by calling them.
+I did not even get my doctor's bloodwork either I got it from the blood laboratory directly by calling them.
 So I would assume if the doctor thought it was bad, he would have called me?
 The rheumatologist's bloodwork looks like rheumatoid arthritis, but I do not know.
 I was dehydrated at both doctor visits and smoked cigarettes before I went each time.

 Hello,